Playing Telephone with AI: The Educational Consequences of Whispering to the Machine

 Final Words

-Overcoming the issues AI poses doesn’t need to be painfully disruptive, in fact it could be used as an opportunity to heal societal fissures.
-Ensuring there is an overlap between the solutions we create, and the broader issues we face in society is an opportunity to forge positive change.
-AI cannot make ethical judgements and cannot assess what should be.
-These decisions are inspired by values rooted in human experience.
-Neither can AI physically campaign, mobilise support, or advocate for change in society.
-Setting students’ academic assignments focused closely on solving real-world case scenarios, wouldn’t only inhibit AI’s ability to provide shortcuts, but it would bridge a gap between theory and practice.
-It would also better prepare students for the messy complex world outside university, and could even inspire novel solutions to real problems.
-However, if we fail to do this, and develop a culture of offloading academic work onto tools that smooth-over complexity, we risk more than weakened education.
-We risk future generations losing the ability to manuever the world we aim to understand.
+Overcoming the issues AI poses doesn’t need to be painfully disruptive.
+In fact it could be used as an opportunity to heal societal fissures.
+Setting students’ academic assignments focused closely on solving real-world case scenarios wouldn’t only inhibit AI’s ability to provide shortcuts, but it would bridge a gap between theory and practice.
+It would also better prepare students for the messy, complex world outside university, and could even inspire novel solutions to real problems.

 Further Reading